-A Testing Center on each campus administers the Texas Success Initiative (TSI-A) Assessment, a computer based placement test that measures writing, reading, and mathematics skills.
-Information on TSI-A is available in the campus Testing Centers.
+A Testing Center on each campus administers the Texas Success Initiative Assessment (TSI-A), a computer based placement test that measures writing, reading and mathematics skills.
+Information on the TSI-A is available in the campus Testing Centers and on the TCC website, under Student Services.

-Testing Centers also administer the College's program of credit-by-examination/experience (CBE), and College Level Examination Program (CLEP), interpret test scores for advanced placement (AP), and administer a computer-proficiency placement test.
+Testing Centers also administer the College's program of credit-by- examination/experience (CBE), the College Level Examination Program (CLEP) and interpret test scores for advanced placement (AP).